General questions

 Which research lines will be phased out?

-Research lines within the Geology and Geochemistry cluster, as well as climate research focused on the period before significant human impact, will be phased out as they do not align with the chosen focus and are not financially sustainable.
+Research lines within the Geology and Geochemistry cluster, as well as climate research focused on periods before the era of human influence, will be phased out.
+This is because they do not align with the chosen focus and are not financially sustainable.

 Education

-What will happen to the degree programmes involving the Department of Earth Sciences?
+What will happen to the degree programmes in which the Department of Earth Sciences is involved?

-- The BSc in Earth Sciences will be phased out.
+- The BSc in Earth Sciences will be phased out, in a process expected to start 1 September 2027.

-- The BSc in Earth, Economics and Sustainability will be expanded with a new specialisation: Climate and Earth.
+- The BSc in Earth, Economics and Sustainability will be expanded with a new specialisation in Climate and Earth, likely starting in the academic year 2027–2028.

-- The MSc in Earth Sciences will retain the Earth and Climate specialisation, which will be enhanced with expertise in soil science and geomorphology, as well as the Global Environmental Change and Policy specialisation.
-The Geology and Geochemistry specialisation will be phased out.
+- The MSc in Earth Sciences will retain the specialisations Earth and Climate and Global Environmental Change and Policy.
+The specialisation Geology and Geochemistry will be phased out, a process expected to start 1 September 2026.

 - The MSc in Hydrology will continue to exist and remains the only programme of its kind in the Netherlands.

-How will the quality of education be safeguarded?
+How will the quality of education be ensured?

 Impact on staff